 14.2 If yes, please describe the method of allocating and recording reinsurance among the cedants: Losses and loss adjustment expenses recorded and reinsured by individual company are on the per risk/per event basis.
+The reinsurance cost for the private catastrophe contracts is allocated based on the average annual loss of each company as reported by the catastrophe models.
+For reinsurance recoverable, the ceded loss activity is allocated pro-rata based on the direct activity that is subject to each contract.

 14.3 If the answer to 14.1 is yes, are the methods described in item 14.2 entirely contained in the respective multiple cedant reinsurance contracts?
-Yes [X] No []
+Yes [] No [X]

 14.4 If the answer to 14.3 is no, are all the methods described in 14.2 entirely contained in written agreements?
-Yes [] No []
+Yes [] No [X]